Installed Solar-powered Refrigeration in an Indigenous Community in Mexico

 Neji at sunset Mexico hero image

-Travel with GRID in 2024 to bring solar-powered refrigerators for families in an off-grid indigenous community in Baja California, Mexico.
+Travelers with GRID brought solar-powered refrigerators for families in an off-grid indigenous community of Baja California, Mexico.

 Baja California, Mexico, is known for its vast and breathtaking desert landscapes, vibrant culture, music and food, and welcoming people.
 Outside the urban areas of Tijuana, Ensenada, and Mexicali, there are off-grid communities where indigenous people live that are not part of nor have access to the national electric grid.
 Although some of these communities are relatively close to urban areas, grid electricity has never been extended to these areas, so families live without access to reliable lighting, refrigeration, or electric appliances.